ckcollab/ckcollab/_posts/2020-11-22-Websockets-and-the-frontend.md

 ```
-So now that we have the event listener up and running, our function `handleWsMessage`, will fire every time something comes through our socket.
+So now that we have the event listener up and running, our function, `handleWsMessage`, will fire every time something comes through our socket.
 If you recall, we will just be receiving a simple message and make some API calls based on that message.
-Our function `handleWsMessage` will handle this message and decide what to do.
-In this case we’ll just run a simple GET request to our API whenever we get a message that indicates new data exists on the server.
-To keep things simple, we’ll just read down data and not write any message back up to the socket.
+Our function, `handleWsMessage`, will handle this message and decide how to proceed.
+In this case we’ll just run a simple GET request to our API whenever we receive a message that indicates new data exists on the server.
+To keep things simple for now, we’ll read down data and not write any message back up to the socket.
 Our web app will do the writing for now.
 Our GET request will fetch data and then we can store that data in our state variable `tasks`:

 ```js
 ...